 We are a leading provider of defense products and technologies that are used across land, air, sea, space and cyber domains.
 Our diverse array of defense systems and solutions is offered to all branches of the U.S. military, major aerospace and defense prime contractors, government intelligence agencies and international military customers for deployment on a wide range of military platforms.
 We focus our capabilities in areas of critical importance to the U.S. military within three segments, Advanced Sensor Technologies, Network Computing & Communications and Integrated Mission Systems.
-Our revenue, earnings and cash flows are generated by a combination of developing, manufacturing and servicing advanced technology solutions that are designed to address mission critical challenges for the defense industry
+Our revenue, earnings and cash flows are generated by a combination of developing, manufacturing and servicing advanced technology solutions that are designed to address mission critical challenges for the defense industry.

-Our overall strategy is to be a balanced and diversified company, less vulnerable to any one budgetary platform or service decision with a specific focus on establishing strong technical and market positions in areas of priority for the Department of Defense ("DoD").
-The DoD is our largest customer and for the three months ended March 31, 2021, accounted for approximately 86% of our business as an end-user, with revenues principally derived directly or indirectly from contracts with the U.S. Army and U.S. Navy, which represented 44% and 29% respectively, which is consistent with historic trends.
+Our overall strategy is to be a balanced and diversified company, less vulnerable to any one budgetary platform or service decision with a specific focus on establishing strong technical and market positions in areas of priority for the U.S. Department of Defense ("DoD").
+The DoD is our largest customer.
+For the second quarter and first six months of 2021, the DoD accounted for approximately 85% and 86%, respectively, of our business as an end-user.
+The revenues for the three- and six-month periods ended June 30, 2021 are principally derived directly or indirectly from contracts with the U.S. Army, which represented 31% and 38%, respectively, and the U.S. Navy, which represented 32% and 31%, respectively, of our consolidated revenue, in each case consistent with historic trends.